-Mums and dads often come to me in a panic about meningococcal disease.
-They’re usually worried that their child’s rash is a sign of the deadly meningococcal disease.
+Parents often come to me in a panic about meningococcal disease.
+They’re usually worried that their child’s rash is a sign of the deadly condition.

 A meningococcal rash is often a later-stage and dangerous sign of the disease.
 You would no doubt notice other serious symptoms before a rash appears.